-Previously, Mr Viriot spent four years in Dubai as Vice President of Investments & Acquisitions with IFA Hotels & Resorts and five years in Singapore with HVS.
-Mr Viriot has a BS degree in International Management from the University of Wales and a BS degree in Hospitality and Tourism Management from the Glion Hotel School in Switzerland
+Previously, Hubert spent four years as Vice President of Investments & Acquisitions with IFA Hotels & Resorts, YOTEL’s parent company, and five years with HVS, a global consulting firm focused on the hospitality, tourism and real estate industries.
+Hubert has a BS degree in International Management from the University of Wales and a BS degree in Hospitality and Tourism Management from the Glion Hotel School in Switzerland.

 Speaking at In Sync Virtual Event